 We were considering giving our dogs DNA tests but heard that they can be unreliable.
 You’ll be happy to know that’s not the case with Embark’s newest at-home dog genetic testing kits.
 Thanks to recent scientific advances, Embark now offers the most accurate at-home dog DNA test available on the market — for breed identification, genetic health risks, and age.
 They also sell oral and gut health tests as well as purebred tests.
 There’s something for every dog owner to learn.
-Read on to find out how much we were able to discover about our dogs!
+Read on to find out how much we were able to discover about our dogs.

 View on Amazon | View on EmbarkVet

-Product Name: Embark Dog DNA Review
+Product Name: Embark Dog DNA Test

 Summary